Get insider access

 Best 65-Inch TVs

-The most popular size for TVs is slowly becoming the 65-inch screen size.
+The most popular size for TVs is the 65-inch screen size.
 They're a great choice for most living rooms and have a big enough screen to deliver an immersive experience.
 Although they used to be expensive, you can now get the best 65-inch 4k TV for your needs in every price range, as there's a wide selection of models to choose from.
-Not sure if a 65-inch TV is the right size for you?
-Check out our TV Size to Distance Calculator if you need help choosing what size to get.
+This wide selection can make it tough to find the best model for your needs, since you still want a TV that provides good overall picture quality.
+Through our testing process, we can determine what models are bright enough and have the reflection handling needed to fight glare in a well-lit room, which ones have the black levels needed for solid dark room performance, and which models deliver impressively vibrant colors.
+We also figure out which models offer the best gaming performance by testing input lag, response time, and whether or not a TV has modern gaming features like HDMI 2.1 bandwidth.

-We've bought and tested more than 425 TVs, and below are our recommendations for the best 65-inch TVs you can buy.
-For different sizes and options, also see our recommendations for the best TVs, the best 55-inch TVs, and the best 70-77-inch TVs.
+Below are our recommendations for the best 65-inch TVs you can buy.
+For different sizes and options, also see our recommendations for the best TVs under $2,000, the best 55-inch TVs, and the best 70-77 inch TVs.
 You can also vote on which ones you want us to buy and test.
 To learn more about the 2024 models, check out our 2024 TV lineup page.

 1. Best 65-Inch TV

 Otherwise, it's a fantastic TV with a great selection of extra features.
 It supports Bixby and Amazon's Alexa voice assistants, and its Tizen operating system is fast and easy to use.
 It's a fantastic TV for console gamers looking to get the most out of their Xbox Series X or PS5.
 It's also perfect for gamers wanting to take advantage of their recent PC GPU, as it supports 4k @ 144Hz gaming on all four HDMI ports and variable refresh rate (VRR) technology to help reduce screen tearing.
-If you're looking for something even better, the Samsung S95C OLED is Samsung's 2023 flagship option and is an amazing TV.
-It's brighter than the S90C, but for most people, it's not worth the significant price premium over its lower-tier sibling.
+Unfortunately, you need to ensure you get one with a QD-OLED panel.

 See our review